Controlling Sushi using gRPC#

 OscController#

-With the OscController you can query the state of the Open Sound Control broadcasting from Sushi, and selectively enable/disable which parameters will broadcast their state.
-You can also fetch the IP and ports which Sushi uses for OSC.
+OscController allows querying the state of the Open Sound Control broadcasting from Sushi, and selectively enable/disable which parameters will broadcast their state.
+Also used to fetch the IP and ports which Sushi uses for OSC.

 TransportController#